BrooksV/GuiMyPS/README.md

 - Find-RootElement -- Transverse up the parent object tree looking for the root element which is the WPF form object
 - Format-XML -- XML pretty formatter / printer
 - Get-ControlContent -- An attempt to extract the display text for a control
+- Get-FileFromDialog -- Windows Open and SaveAs FileDialog
 - Get-FormVariable -- Lists the $WPF_* global variables that were created by New-XamlWindow when parsing the XAML x:Name="_elementName" names
 - Get-ObjectPropertyDetail -- Dumpts the Property, Value, and Type of any PowerShell object
+- Get-UniqueFileName -- Creates a Unique FileName that is TimeStamped and / or Sequence for any folder or file path
+- New-Popup -- Fully functional Wscript.Shell Popup Message Box
 - New-XamlWindow -- Main CmdLet that prepares and loads a WPF XAML string, filepath, or XML Document returning a WPF Form Object
+- Save-DataGridContent -- Exports a DataGrid's content to Clipboard, CSV, or Excel file
+- Save-DatasetToExcel -- Exports a DataSet content to an Excel file
+- Set-Message -- Write messages to a XAML TextBox using a DispatcherTimer

 ## Folder Structure and Build Management